 The Admissions Office is responsible for determining the overall "fit" of an applicant with the university.
 Academic, social, and spiritual factors are considered.
 It is helpful for the applicant to provide as much relevant information as possible in determining whether there is a good match between the applicant and the university.

 Mandatory Placement in English

 Students for whom English is a second language will take the COMPASS/ESL test for placement in the appropriate English class.
 Students placed in ESL classes will continue in the English track each semester without a break.
-(English I will immediately follow ESL III, and English II will immediately follow English I.) Freshmen who score below 20 on the English section of the ACT or below 500 on the SAT verbal section will be placed in EGL 1003 Basic English.
+(English I will immediately follow ESL III, and English II will immediately follow English I.) Freshmen who score below 20 on the English section of the ACT or below 500 on the SAT verbal section will be placed in EGL 1003 Basic Writing.

 Mandatory Placement in Mathematics

 Freshmen who score below 19 on the math section of ACT or below 480 on the SAT math section will be placed in MTH 0153 Intermediate Algebra.

 An applicant who is unable to qualify for admission under regular criteria may be admitted by action of the Admissions Committee.
 First-time freshmen and transfer students having test scores or GPAs below the required minimums may request consideration by the committee.
 Such applicants may be asked to write an essay describing their reasons for seeking a Christian college educational experience, their career goals, and their plans for succeeding at John Brown University.
 If possible, the applicant will be interviewed by an admissions counselor.
 The interview may be conducted in person or by telephone.